 Did you catch the bit about making more money in the first paragraph?
 Because we really can’t hammer this point home enough.
 If you’re in this business to make a living, you owe it to yourself to start building your wealth as quickly as you can.
 Team drivers make more money because they can keep their trucks going for roughly twice as long as a single driver would.
+Very often team driver pay scale is higher than solo drivers.
 Even though you’re splitting the profits, you’re also making your deliveries in half the time as a solo driver.
 It means you can work longer and more efficiently.

 While solo drivers are mandated to rest to ensure everyone’s safety, it’s not always easy to really relax and recoup when you know someone’s waiting for your freight.
 With team driving, you get to take a break without having to worry about your income or deadline.
 While one person rests, the other one picks up the driving.

 3. Team Driving Gives You Someone to Talk to

 While there will be time spent switching between resting/sleeping and driving, driving teams will have the chance to spend time with someone else.
 Some people team up with a friend or even a spouse, so they can reduce the possibility of personality friction when on the road.
 Trucking can be a great way to spend time with the people you love while making a comfortable living.
 So if you’re tired of missing home when you’re out and about, take home with you when you become a team driver.

 4. Team Truck Drivers Keep the Supply Chain Going